buildingSMART/BCF-XML/Documentation/README.md

 * project.bcfp (optional)
     - An XML file referencing the extension.xsd to a project.
 The schema for this file is project.xsd.
+* documents.xml (optional)
+    - An XML file referencing the documents in a project.
+The schema for this file is documents.xsd.
 * bcf.version
     * An XML file following the version.xsd schema with information of the BCF schema used.
 The file content should be identical to the contents of [bcf.version](bcf.version "bcf.version")

-It is possible to store additional files in the BCF zip container as documents.
-These files can be referenced by other files via their relative paths.
-It is recommended to put them in a folder called `Documents` in the root folder of the zip archive.
+It is possible to store additional files in the BCF container as documents.
+The documents must be located in a folder called `Documents` in the root directory, and must be referenced by the `documents.xml` file.
+For uniqueness, the filename of a document in the BCF must be the document guid.
+The actual filename is stored in the `documents.xml`.

 ### Topic folder structure inside a BCFzip archive